-6. Using the directories in SRS, I ran the names of all the residents of the houses within a quarter-mile of the covert site St through SRD Indices and found one (#57 328), of Maryland, to be a Staff employee.
-Through telephone information, I located Mr at the Langley Headquarters Building and personally contacted him the first thing in the morning of 25 June 1963.
-I indicated to Mr. the fact that there was a safehouse in his neighborhood which we wanted to "bug" and that he was the only Staff employee who lived within range of our covert transmitters.
-I asked him if it would be too much of an imposition den him for us to set up a listening post in his house.
-Mr explained that he was scheduled to depart for on a PCS assignment in approximately a month but that he would be glad to make his home available as a listening post.
-He as to be the audio!
-O confided that his primary mission in and so he would look way penetration of the forward to the next week a operations in mis home as valuable training.
-The next step I took was to set up a meeting among George Ladner, Charles Matt, Sam Halpern, Executive Officer of SAS, and myself in Mr. Halpern's Office.
-I advised Mr. Halpern that the audio surveillance appeared to be technically feasible since I had located a possible listening post.
+6. Using the directories in SRS, I ran the names of all the residents of the houses within a quarter-mile of the covert site through SRD Indices and found one Fred C. Thomas, Jr. (#57 328), of Maryland, to be a Staff employee.
+Through telephone information, I located Mr. Thomas at the Langley Headquarters Building and personally contacted him the first thing in the morning of 25 June 1963.
+I indicated to Mr. (Thomas) the fact that there was a safehouse in his neighborhood which we wanted to "bug" and that he was the only Staff employee who lived within range of our covert transmitters.
+I asked him if it would be too much of an imposition da him for us to set up a listening post in his house.
+Mr. Thomas explained that he was scheduled to depart for on a PCS assignment in approximately a month but that he would be glad to make his home available as a listening post.
+He as to be the audiol & confided that his primary mission in and so he would look way penetration of the forward to the next week & operations in his home as valuable training.
+The next step I took was to set up a meeting among audio surveillance appeared to be technically feasible since I had located a possible listening post.
 However, I admitted to him that, even though the Office of Security has the "charter" to conduct the surveillance, TSD controls the necessary expensive equipment; Mr. Halpern must arrange for TSD to transfer this equipment to the Office of Security.
 Mr. Halpern declared that the procurement of the necessary equipment should pose no problem after he would make a few telephone calls.
 I then returned to my office and made out a list of the equipment which I felt would be necessary, and awaited advice from him as to whom to contact in TSD to obtain it.